zaphB/sampleman/README.md

 The `samplePrefix` specifies the prefix that all your sample IDs will get.
 If it is `ABC`, the sample folders will be named `ABC001`, `ABC002`, etc.

 Save your changes to `sampleman.config.txt` and launch sampleman again.
 Your configuration should now be in effect.
+For a full description of all configuration keys, see the [advanced configuration](#advanced-configuration) section.

 ### Creating Your First Sample